-Getting frustrated at your gear because you can’t produce the tone you hear in a song is a common problem most beginners and intermediate guitarists experience.
-I’ve heard of beginners buying $2000+ amp stacks because they mistakenly thought that buying high priced gear will give them great tone.
-This guide will hopefully steer you away from that line of thinking.
+Getting frustrated at your gear because you can’t reproduce a tone you hear in a song is a common problem most beginners and intermediate guitarists experience.
+I’ve heard of beginners buying $2000+ amp stacks because they thought that buying high priced gear will give them great tone.
+That’s what the amp makers want you to believe!
+This guide will steer you away from that line of thinking.

 Guitar Amp Settings Presets (and why you should ignore them)

-One reason why I created this guide is because I saw how many other websites list different guitar amp settings or presets.
+One reason why I created this guide is that I saw how many websites list different guitar amp settings or presets.
 You will see a lot of websites list guitar amp presets like: